 The Soap Bar Trick: Simple Yet Effective Friction Reducer

 Dry soap bars offer another simple method to reduce friction on wooden drawers or sliding surfaces inside cabinets.
-Rubbing soap along tracks deposits fine particles that act as tiny ball bearings easing movement smoothly.
+Rubbing soap along tracks deposits a thin slippery layer that can ease movement smoothly.

 Soap bars work especially well in dry environments where humidity doesn’t cause soap residue to become sticky or dissolve quickly.
-They’re non-toxic too which makes them safe around children and pets compared with chemical sprays.
+They’re also simple and low-cost compared with chemical sprays.

 Applying soap is easy—just rub firmly along drawer edges then test movement until desired smoothness appears.
 Reapply periodically depending on usage frequency since soap wears off faster than waxes or oils.